-- 1. have a good understanding of what academic integrity is and why it's important; - 2. understand what types of activities and behaviors violate the student honor code and ASU's academic integrity policy: - 3. have an awareness that resources exist to help prevent academic integrity violations; and - 4. report all academic integrity violations as soon as they arise.
+- have a good understanding of what academic integrity is and why it's important; - understand what types of activities and behaviors violate the student honor code and ASU's academic integrity policy; - have an awareness that resources exist to help prevent academic integrity violations

-Each college/school has an academic integrity officer who can address questions related to academic integrity.
+Each college/school has anacademic integrity officer who can address questions related to academic integrity.
 If there are questions about a particular course, students should reach out to officers from the college/school that offers the course.